tldr-pages/tldr/pages/common/fastfetch.md

 `fastfetch --load-config {{path/to/config_file}}`

-- Set the logo to use:
+- Use a specific logo:

 `fastfetch --logo {{logo}}`